The Halloween Movies Ranked

 9. Halloween III: Season of the Witch (1982)

 This bizarre sequel has nothing to do with any of the other installments in the series.
 Instead of Michael, it features an evil Irish mask-making company that is plotting to murder kids with rigged Halloween masks.
-The ridiculous story, nonsensical plot twists, and a stupid ending sink this installment.
-On the plus side, it has a nice ‘80s synth soundtrack.
+The masks are set to go off at midnight on Halloween, potentially slaughtering millions of children across the country at the same time (time zones don’t exist in this movie’s world, apparently).

 8. Halloween (2007)